kelseyreb/Linux-VM-for-beginners/README.md

 5. From here Name your VM name, I am going to name mine Debian VM.
 ![2](https://raw.githubusercontent.com/kelseyreb/Linux-VM-for-beginners/refs/heads/main/Screenshot%202025-10-06%20143254.png)

-6.I am going to leave the VM location where it is, feel free to put the location anywhere you would like.
+6. I am going to leave the VM location where it is, feel free to put the location anywhere you would like.

 7. For the ISO image you are going to select the Debian Image downloaded in the first step
 ![3](https://raw.githubusercontent.com/kelseyreb/Linux-VM-for-beginners/refs/heads/images/Screenshot%202025-10-06%20143315.png)